 Why do we fart, and what’s up with the odor?
-Also, is farting healthy or cause for concern?
+Also, is farting healthy or a cause for concern?
 Carrie Gabriel, MS, RDN, shares the ultimate guide to passing gas.

-Whether you call it it flatulence, breaking wind, or farting, passing gas is natural and normal.
+Whether you call it flatulence, breaking wind, or farting, passing gas is natural and normal.
 While people are often embarrassed to discuss this topic, many want to better understand why we fart, if farting is healthy, and ultimately, how to fart less.

 Keep reading for answers.

 We all experience farts, which occur as a result of digesting food.
 Intestinal gas is released and builds up in our bodies, with some of it absorbed by the body.

 However, when excess gas gathers in the upper part of the colon, it puts pressure on the colon wall.
 Farting, aka flatulence, allows for a painless escape of this excess gas.

 There are several common culprits behind why we fart, including:

 - Swallowed air: We often take in excess air as we chew or drink carbonated beverages.